 C’mon, let’s go talk to Hamlet’s dad.

 In William Shakespeare’s c.
-1600 play The Tragedy of Hamlet, Prince of Denmark, the Ghost of Hamlet’s Father appeared to guards and his son to bemoan his assassination and demand that Hamlet avenge his murder.
+1600 play The Tragedy of Hamlet, Prince of Denmark, the Ghost of Hamlet’s Father appears to guards and his son to bemoan his assassination and demand that Hamlet avenge his murder.
 Tradition holds that he was first played by Shakespeare himself.

 There’s Mr. Jordan.